-Equipment FIG HP Jr / Sr Novice Vault table 125 cm (+/- 1cm) 125 cm (+/- 1cm) 125 cm (+/- 1cm) Runway Max 25 m Max 25 m Max 25 m Springboards 2 - Hard, Soft No spring changes allowed 2 - Hard, Soft No spring changes allowed 3 - FIG Hard, FIG Soft, & Softer No spring changes allowed Vault Suppl. mat (sting) Mandatory 10 cm Mandatory 10 cm Additional 5 cm allowed on top Minimum 10 cm, up to 20 cm allowed ^ Safety Mat (20 cm) Not allowed Not allowed A 20 cm safety mat is allowed in place of the 10 cm mandatory supplementary landing mat.
-Yurchenko Collar and Hand mat An approved Yurchenko collar and hand mat must be used for all round off entry vaults.
-These may not be used for other vaults.
-Uneven Bars HB : 250 cm (+/- 1cm) LB: 170 cm (+/- Diagonal:130 to 180 cm 1cm) Ollevell Bal 3 ars by 10 cm upon submission of req to raise the UB in order to use suppl 1 - Soft Uneven Bars Springboards The springboard must be placed on the landing mat or on the 10 cm suppl. mat, if mount and dismount are performed on the same side.
+Equipment FIG HP Jr / Sr Novice Vault Vault table 125 cm (+/- 1cm) 125 cm (+/- 1cm) 125 cm (+/- 1cm) Runway Max 25 m Max 25 m Max 25 m Springboards 2 - Hard, Soft No spring changes allowed 2 - Hard, Soft No spring changes allowed 3 - FIG Hard, FIG Soft, & Softer No spring changes allowed Suppl. mat (sting) Mandatory 10 cm Mandatory 10 cm Additional 5 cm allowed on top Minimum 10 cm, up to 20 cm allowed Safety Mat (20 cm) Not allowed Not allowed A 20 cm safety mat is allowed in place of the 10 cm mandatory supplementary landing mat.
+Yurchenko Collar and Hand mat An approved Yurchenko collar and used for other vaults. d off entry vaults.
+These may not be Uneven Bars HB : 250 cm (+/- 1cm) LB: 170 cm (+/- Diagonal:130 to 180 cm 1cm) oneven bars ars by 10 cm upon submission of req to raise the UB in order to use supple 1 - Soft Uneven Bars Springboards The springboard must be placed on the landing mat or on the 10 cm suppl. mat, if mount and dismount are performed on the same side.
 The board cannot be placed on a safety mat.
-Novice: if mt and dmt on the same side and gymnast uses a 20 cm safety mat for the dismount, the safety mat must be placed after the athlete has mounted.
-Coaches are permitted to place a small board under the springboard and on top of any supplementary mat.
-U Supplementary mat (sting) Mandatory 10 cm Mandatory 10 cm Minimum 10 cm, up to 20 cm allowed Supplementary mats may be placed under the rails, but MAY NOT extend beyond the LB The supplementary or safety mat MAY extend beyond the LB Safety Mat (20 cm) Not allowed For D+ release, allowed to slide in and out Allowed under LB and HB for entire routine, or slid in/out Beam 125 cm (+/- 1cm) 1 - Soft m Springboards The springboard must be placed on the landing mat or on the 10 cm supplementary. mat, if mount and dismount are performed on the same side.
-The springboard cannot be placed on a safety mat.
-Novice: if mt and dmt on the same side and gymnast uses a 20 cm safety mat for the dismount, the safety mat must be placed after the athlete has mounted.
-Coaches are permitted to place a small board under the springboard and on top of any supplementary mat.
+Novice: The spring board may be placed on the safety mat.
+Coaches are permitted to place a small board under the springboard and on top of any mat. 'n Supplementary mat (sting) Mandatory 10 cm Mandatory 10 cm Minimum 10 cm, up to 20 cm allowed Supplementary mats may be place extend beyond the LB The supplementary or safety mat MAY extend beyond the LB Safety Mat (20 cm) Not allowed For D+ release, allowed to slide in and out Allowed under LB and HB for entire routine, or slid in/out Beam 125 cm (+/- 1cm) 1 - Soft m Springboards The springboard must be placed on the landing mat or on the 10 cm supplementary. mat, is dismount are performed on the same side.
+The springboard cannot be placed on a safety mar mt and dmt on the same side and gymnast uses a 20 cm safety mat for the dismount, the safe be placed after the athlete has mounted.
+Coaches are permitted to place a small board under the and on top of any supplementary mat.
 Beam Suppl. mat (sting) Mandatory 10 cm Mandatory 10 cm Minimum 10 cm, up to 20 cm allowed Supplementary mats are available on one side of the beam only.
-All gymnasts are expected to dismount on the same end of the beam (short landing mat (traditionally to the left of judging panel)) Safety mat (20 cm) Not allowed Not allowed Allowed for landing in place of mandatory 10 cm supplementary Floor Area 12 m x 12 m 12 m x 12 m 12 m x 12 m Floor Suppl. mat (sting) Not allowed and can be removed, moved or lef st be placed at beginning of routine, t in place (intent is to have the least oach around the floor during the Safety Mat (20 cm) Not allowed
+All gymnasts are expected to dismount on the same end of the beam (short landing mat (traditionally to the left of judging panel)) Safety mat (20 cm) Not allowed Not allowed Allowed for landing in place of mandatory 10 cm supplementary Floor Area 12 m x 12 m 12 m x 12 m 12 m x 12 m Floor Suppl. mat (sting) and can be removed, moved or left st be placed at beginning of routine, t in place (intent is to have the least oach around the floor during the Safety Mat (20 cm) Not allowed